Larry David is apparently related to Bernie Sanders

 (CNN)How did Larry David deliver a spot-on impression of Bernie Sanders on "Saturday Night Live"?
-Apparently its in his DNA.
+Apparently it's in his DNA.

 In an upcoming episode of "Finding Your Roots," a PBS program in which celebrities find out more about their lineage and history, David will learn he has genealogical ties to the senator and former presidential candidate, who he channeled for numerous appearances on "SNL" during the election.